Understanding rPSF: A Clear Guide to the Material, Process and Uses

 Another reason it is drawing interest is that it can often fit into established polyester processing systems without requiring a complete production rethink.
 That matters in the real world.
 A material becomes more attractive when it supports change without forcing disruption.

-One of the strongest things about rPSF is how many application areas it can serve.
+One of the strongest things about Recycled Polyester Staple Fiber is how many application areas it can serve.
 It shows up in both everyday consumer goods and more technical product categories.

 Common Use Areas